The Ridiculousness Of South African Actors Salary System

 - An experienced actor on Generations – R60,000 a month

-I suppose this made sense in the 1980s when the industry was run by white racist folks who saw black actors as just people they are doing a favour to by giving them employment.
+I suppose this made sense in the 1980s when the industry was run by white racist folks who saw black actors as just people they are doing a favour.
 Why this system still applies in 2016, baffles me.

-It is this very system that allowed the Generations 16 to be fired and nothing tangible came out their protest.
-They got replaced by people who were willing to take the crumbs offered by Morula Pictures and "the system" and we all moved on.
+It is this very system that allowed the Generations 16 to be fired and nothing tangible came out of their protest.
+They got replaced by people who were willing to take the crumbs offered by Morula Pictures and "the system".

 For any South African cast to get to that level of being able to negotiate better compensation for their work, we certainly have to do away with this archaic and exploitative salary system.
-It serves no actor any good except for aboSello Maake and Jamie Bartlett in this industry.
+It serves no actor any good except for abo-Sello Maake and Jamie Bartlett.

 As it stands, only a small number, perhaps less that 10 actors, in this country will have the privilege of earning above the R100 000 mark in a soapie regardless of their star power.
-Why should an actor wait to have worked for 20 years for his or her work to be remunerated according to the level of profit she can bring?
-And that SHE is deliberate...
-Topic for another post.
+Why should an actor wait to have worked for 20 years for his or her work to be remunerated according to the level of profit he/she can bring?

 My take is that if we are to empower our artists we have to clean up the system from the foundation up.
-We can opening up the industry, hire new faces and build better studios but if all those improvements are set to serve the same systems that continue to disadvantage the actors, what progress would we have really made in the end?
+We can open up the industry, hire new faces and build better studios but if all those improvements are set to serve the same system that continues to disadvantage the actors, what progress would we have really made in the end?